-The Collini Case is showing in UK cinemas from Friday 10th September, for more details, visit Peccadillo Pictures.
+The Collini Case is showing in UK cinemas from Friday 10th September; for more details, visit Peccadillo Pictures.

 READ MORE: THE PAINTED BIRD

-The legal journey and courtroom drama that ensues digs deep into the very notion of justice.
-The journey of the Meyer family, Casper and Collini rooted in a challenging exploration of history, war, revenge and complicity.
+The legal courtroom drama that ensues digs deep into our very notions of justice through an exploration of history, war, revenge and complicity.
 Here the opening words of Robert H. Jackson at the Nuremberg Trials ring in our ears, “The wrongs which we seek to condemn and punish have been so calculated, so malignant and so devastating, that civilisation cannot tolerate their being ignored.”
-These words would define the years following World War II as Germany and Europe faced the demons of fascism and the actions that led to slaughter, holocaust, unspeakable suffering and abuse.
-However, Marco Kreuzpaintner’s legal drama reminds us how quickly crimes can be airbrushed from history as time marches forward.
-The urgency of building a new world from the ruins of the past overtaking the concept of justice at any cost.
-And it is here that The Collini Case finds a riveting, complex and urgent voice as it explores the Dreher Law of 1968.
+These words would define the years following World War II as Germany and Europe faced the demons of fascism and the actions that led to slaughter, the holocaust, unspeakable suffering and abuse.

+But despite the potency of these words, Marco Kreuzpaintner’s drama reminds us how quickly crimes can be airbrushed from history as time marches forward.
+Here the urgent need to rebuild from the ruins of the past overtakes the concept of justice at any cost as Kreuzpaintner explores the Dreher Law of 1968.